12 Home Remedies for Dandruff: How to Get Rid of Dandruff Naturally (2026)

 Lifestyle Tips to Prevent Dandruff from Coming Back

-Remedies work best when paired with consistent scalp hygiene habits.
+Natural dandruff remedies work best when paired with consistent scalp hygiene habits.
 Here is what dermatologists recommend:

 • Shampoo regularly — Wash hair 2 to 3 times a week with a gentle, sulphate-free shampoo.
 Washing too often strips natural oils; washing too rarely allows buildup.